A wild weekend for food lovers

 For tonight’s dinner, tick off one of Wellington's top 10 must-try dishes.
 Will it be the paua ravioli at Logan Brown, char koay teow at Little Penang or ceviche from Ortega Fish Shack - or turn it into a progressive dinner and try them all!
 Ending with a decadent hot chocolate from Scopa - a hot chocolate that's so rich and thick, it's practically dessert.

-On the way back to your hotel, why not choose another Cocktail Wellington from Visa Wellington On a Plate to quench your thirst?
+On the way back to your hotel, why not tick get a nightcap and tick another cocktail bar off your list?

 A morning of gourmet markets and food shops

 Start your Sunday morning by strolling along the waterfront to the Harbourside Market where you'll find an array of local produce, food trucks and even musicians.
 Grab a coffee and your breakfast of choice and watch as locals buy fresh fish from the moored fishing boats.

 Stroll around the waterfront to Wellington Railway Station to catch a train to Petone to visit Jackson Street, home to gourmet food stores selling food from across the globe.
 Weave in between international foodie delights at The Dutch Shop and South African emporium Scheckter's Deli for the perfect something to take home with you.
 A heads-up that Scheckter's Deli makes Wellington's best Reuben sandwich.